frederic-perez/AmE-dictionary/data/dictionary.md

 __convertible__
 __convey__ _v_ :two::hammer: (conveyed)
 __conveyance__ _n_
+__conveyancing__ _n_ :two: The branch of legal practice dealing with the conveyance of property or real estate.
 __conveyor belt__ _n_ A continuous, moving belt that transports materials or packages from one place to another.
 __conviction__ _n_
 __convivial__ _adj_ :six: Fond of feasting, drinking, and good company; sociable. _Syn_ jolly, merry, festive, jovial _Weston was chatty and convivial, and no friend to early separations of any sort._ _Convivial atmosphere._